bangcorrupt/hacktribe-tutorial/README.md

 <br/>

 Wait while the codespace loads, then wait for the tutorial script to run automatically.

 The patched files will appear in the file pane on the left.
+Right-click on a file to open a context menu.

 If you want to understand the process, delete these files, read the tutorial script and run each command in the terminal.
 Otherwise you can just download the files.